miroslav-popovic/ptbfla/README.md

 ## PTB-FLA Babel adapter

- If you wish to use PTB-FLA accross multiple devices, PTB-FLA plug in adapter for Babel [repository](https://github.com/LinguineP/PTB-FLA_BabelAdapter)
+ If you wish to use PTB-FLA accross multiple devices, see the PTB-FLA plug in adapter for Babel [repository](https://github.com/LinguineP/PTB-FLA_BabelAdapter)